 With both sons, Alain and Michel Jr., following in their fathers’ esteemed footsteps, the Rouxs separated their business interests in 1986; Albert chose Le Gavroche, while Michel opted for the Waterside Inn.

 Sixteen years later, and by then a proud holder of France’s premier order, Chevalier de la Légion d’Honneur, Michel Roux was awarded an honorary OBE in 2002 – the same year he conveyed responsibility for the Waterside to his son, Alain.
-And almost a decade later, with a team of more than 40 under his control, chef-patron Alain Roux is continuing the tradition...
+And more than a decade later, with a team of more than 40 under his control, chef-patron Alain Roux is continuing the tradition...